owasp-modsecurity/ModSecurity-apache/README.md

 ### What is the difference between this project and the old ModSecurity module for Apache?

 The old version of ModSecurity was originally designed for and contained within an Apache module.
-This current version abstracts out some of the details allowing ModSecurity to more easily support multiple platforms and features outside beyond the scope of what Apache internals currently support.
+This current version abstracts out some of the details allowing ModSecurity to more easily support multiple platforms and features beyond the scope of what Apache internals currently support.
 As a result using the new libmodsecurity engine is no longer reliant on the use of Apache and can be used to power multiple different connectors.
 As a result of this the current version is more flexible, has wider support, and allows for the support of new functionality that was not previously possible.

 # Compilation